ClickCease

 No Independent Investigation

-The Associated Press also reported this week that calls for an independent investigation into the Astroworld tragedy went unheeded, with Houston-area officials instead choosing to direct a county administrator to conduct a review with other government entities.
+The Associated Press also reported this week that calls for an independent investigation into the Astroworld tragedy went unheeded.
+Houston-area officials instead chose to direct a county administrator to conduct a review with other government entities.

-County Judge Lina Hidalgo, the top elected official in Harris County that, includes Houston, had proposed a third-party probe of the planning and execution of the festival.
+County Judge Lina Hidalgo, the top elected official in Harris County, which includes Houston, had proposed a third-party probe of the festival’s planning and execution.

 However, as it stands, the Harris County administrator will work with other city and county entities to review security, fire, and other safety measures at the county-owned NRG Park.
 Over 300 people were treated on-site for injuries at the show, and at least 25 were hospitalized.

-If you or a loved one has been affected by the Astroworld concert tragedy, please get in touch with our personal injury lawyers to learn how to seek maximum compensation for your losses.
+If you or a loved one has been affected by the Astroworld concert tragedy, please contact our personal injury lawyers to learn how to seek maximum compensation for your losses.

 More on the Astroworld Tragedy